Harris County Treasurer Dylan Osborne (CHIP Alumni) with the spring 2019 CHIP Interns

 The interns work an average of 8 hours per week over the 15-week semester in offices with elected officials at the municipal, county, state or federal levels.
 Some interns are assigned to community service organizations and campaigns.
 The interns meet as a class four times during the semester.
 Evaluation is based on a daily journal, a term paper, and an assessment by the office supervisor.

 The internship course counts as 3 hours of upper level political science credit for UH Central students.
 Grades are based on a daily journal, a term paper, and an evaluation by an office supervisor.
-Renee Cross is the program director and the instructor of record.
+Renee Cross is the instructor of record.

 Approximately 40 internships are available each semester, and the selection process has become increasingly competitive.
 Students with a 3.0 GPA and higher will be given priority in acceptance and assignment decisions.

-Please note that CHIP placements focus solely on local, state and congressional offices.
+Please note that CHIP internship placements focus solely on government offices, as well as political campaigns, non-profits and government and policy work within the private sector.
 If you are seeking something in international affairs, please see the International Affairs Internship Program.

 All registration questions should be directed to the political science academic advisors.